Welcome to The Early Years

 PE days - Both classes have PE on Tuesdays.
 It can be helpful to ensure your child is wearing clothes that they can take off and put on by themselves on PE days.

-Library days -Both classes visit the school library on Wednesdays.
-Please ensure that your child's library book is in their bookbag, at school to enable them to change it weekly.
+Library days -Both classes visit the school library in small groups throughout the week.
+Please ensure that your child's library book is in their book bag, at school to enable them to change it weekly.

 Drink bottles - Classroom drink bottles should only contain water.

-Wellies and waterproofs - We like to take our learning outside whatever the weather; if possible please supply named wellies and waterproofs to remain in school.
+Wellies and waterproofs - We like to take our learning outside whatever the weather, including weekly woodland learning sessions.
+If possible please supply named wellies and waterproofs to remain in school.